ovh/docs/pages/web_cloud/domains/how_to_connect_domain_to_squarespace/guide.en-gb.md

 > [!warning]
 >
-> If you receive the alert message “This domain is already connected to another Squarespace site,” check your other Squarespace websites to determine which site the domain name is connected to.
-Then, disconnect it from this website.
+> If you receive the alert message “This domain is already connected to another Squarespace site,” check your other SquareSpace websites to determine which site the domain name is connected to.
+Then disconnect it from this website.

 To continue the process, go to step 2 of this [SquareSpace guide](https://support.squarespace.com/hc/en-us/articles/12880712406797-Connecting-an-OVHcloud-domain-to-your-Squarespace-site){.external}.